ahmadx16/blog_app_server/README.md

 GET http://localhost:8000/blogs/1/
 ```

-It will return a added blog's data in following format.
+It will return a blog's data in following format.

 ```JSON
 {